google/oboe/GettingStarted.md

     oboe::Stream *stream;
     oboe::Result result = builder.openStream(&stream);

 Check the result to make sure the stream was opened successfully.
-Oboe has many convenience methods for converting its types into human-readable strings, they all start with `Oboe_convert`:
+Oboe has many convenience methods for converting its types into human-readable strings, they all start with `oboe::convert`:

     if (result != Result::OK){
         LOGE("Failed to create stream.
 Error: %s", oboe::convertResultToText(result));